Successful Conference Call Tips and Scripts

-At this time, if you’d like to ask a questions, please press the * and 1 on your touchtone telephone.
+At this time, if you’d like to ask a question, please press the * and 1 on your touchtone telephone.
 You may withdraw your question at any time by pressing the # key.
 Once again, to ask a question, please press the * and 1 on your touchtone telephone.
 We’ll take our first question from ATTENDEE NAME AND LOCATION.
 Please, go ahead.

-It’s helpful to plan ahead for some variables when hosting a Q&A. What happens if an attendee has a follow up question?
+It’s helpful to plan ahead for some variables when hosting a Q&A. What happens if an attendee has a follow-up question?
 Will you take it?
 Or limit it to just one question per attendee?